Illicit drug use in Ireland

-Illicit drug use in Ireland & Northern Ireland has been growing since the mid-1970s.
+Illicit drug use in the Republic of Ireland & Northern Ireland has been growing since the mid-1970s.
 The use by young people of psychedelic drugs, including LSD and cannabis, was recognized at that time.
 Opiate abuse was uncommon until the 1980s, following events in the opium production centres of Afghanistan and Iran.
 Government task forces and private programmes were formed to tackle increased opiate abuse.
 Dublin and Ballymena have been centres of increased heroin use and preventative efforts.
 Studies confirmed significant opiate use in the 1990s, when action to reduce harm caused by drug use became favoured.
 Programmes focused on controlling the spread of HIV, seen as a greater social threat than drug abuse itself.

 Heroin

 1970s

 Heroin use in Ireland has always centred on Dublin, and to a lesser extent Cork city.
 Heroin abuse became a major problem in inner-city Dublin in the late 1970s.
 Earlier, there was no evidence of anything more than isolated use of heroin.
 In December 1968, the Minister for Health, Seán Flanagan, established a working party to investigate the extent of drug abuse at the time and to advise the government.
 Their research, reported in 1971, could not find any evidence of significant use of heroin, which they attributed to the difficulty of obtaining supplies at the time.
 Drug use was limited mostly to cannabis and LSD.
-These drugs were seen as part of student sub-culture; Dr. Hugh Byrne, a TD debating what was to be the 1977 Misuse of Drugs Act, described Trinity College Dublin as "a nest and a hive for the production of LSD [...] leaflets containing the formula of LSD have been freely sold around the campus".
+These drugs were seen as part of student sub-culture; Hugh Byrne, a TD debating what was to be the 1977 Misuse of Drugs Act, described Trinity College Dublin as "a nest and a hive for the production of LSD [...] leaflets containing the formula of LSD have been freely sold around the campus".
 He blamed this activity on foreign students in areas of "advanced study".

 The main treatment centre for drug users was at Jervis Street Hospital.
 The National Drug Advisory and treatment Centre was founded there in 1969.
 In 1973, the Coolmine therapeutic community was founded as a voluntary body to provide a structure for people to "maintain a drug-free existence".

 In 1979, there was a dramatic increase in the supply of heroin to Western Europe, usually attributed to the fall of the Shah in Iran and the Soviet invasion of Afghanistan.
 This marked the start of an epidemic in inner-city Dublin.